 The Peter principle

 And here is another beauty.
-There are a lot of companies that will promote the same person again and again, but such an employee always ending up on a level that they lack the competency for.
+There are a lot of companies that will promote the same person again and again, but such an employee always ends up on a level that they lack the competency for.
 Again, unbelievable but it happens all the time.
 If you are interested to read more on these mishaps, then check out my full article by clicking here.

-The fact that we are so fixated on self-confidence and so-called non-nonsensical principles has devastating consequences.
+The fact that we are so fixated on self-confidence and so-called non-nonsensical principles have devastating consequences.
 Countries like Venezuela and Argentina have been ruined by successive incompetent leaders who are blind to their own shortcomings.
 The 2008 banking crisis can be reduced to incompetence, taking irresponsible risks and unsubstantiated self-confidence.
 Entire sectors are in trouble and companies are falling under bad management.
 A Gallup Poll in 2017 found that 75 percent of people who quit do so for reasons related to poor leadership.
 In an economy in which your personnel is your largest capital, you can no longer afford to.

 This may come as a surprise for some, but in recent times, it has become more and more apparent that women are much better leaders.
 Whether it is nature or culture does not matter, but research shows that women are more empathetic and better at building and maintaining a team.
 Two crucial traits of good leaders.
 They are slightly less inclined to take risks and score about 40 percent lower on narcissism.
 A lot of women are natural leaders, but because the wrong idea of what makes a good leader gets in the way, we don’t see that justly reflected in organizational charts yet.

-The problem is that men without talent and without qualifications do have the balls to request a promotion and often receive them, simply because they look confident.
+The problem is that men without talent and without qualifications do have the balls to request promotions and often receive them, simply because they look confident.
 That’s why we should raise the bar for men.
 We should not advocate insecurity, we don’t have to be super strict for ourselves or take ourselves down.
 But there should be a healthy dose of self-doubt.
 Most of us are average, but apparently we find that reality difficult.
 However, when it is in our favor, we perform better if we don’t fool ourselves about our ability.

 I personally prefer to live in a world where people are aware of their talents and their limits.
 In addition, too often today we tell our children that they can become anything they want.
 That is not the case at all.
 You need talent, you will have to work hard, and happiness is essential.
 This is especially the case in a working environment.